1. Run a disk check using the built-in tool in your computer's operating system.

-Nowadays, SSDs are gaining more and more popularity due to their quick processing rate and instant boot-up abilities.
-But just like traditional hard disk drives, they are also prone to multiple types of problems, such as dead, failed, or not working SSD.
-This is the most common issue for many users.
+SSDs are becoming increasingly popular due to their fast processing rate and instant boot-up capabilities, but like traditional hard disk drives, they can also experience issues such as being dead, failed, or not working properly, which is a common problem for many users.

 Step 1.
-Unplug SATA data cable on SSD, leave the power cable connected.
+Unplug the SATA data cable from the SSD, but keep the power cable connected.

 Step 2.
 Turn on the PC and boot into BIOS.

 Step 3.
-Let PC sit idle in BIOS for about half an hour and turn off PC.
+Let the PC sit idle in the BIOS for about half an hour, then turn off the PC.

 Step 4.
-Plug the SATA data cable back into SSD and turn on PC to boot into BIOS.
+Reinsert the SATA data cable into the SSD and power on the PC to access the BIOS settings.

 Step 5.
-Make sure the boot order is correct; save it and launch Windows.
+To ensure a smooth boot process, verify that the boot order is correct.
+Save the changes and then launch Windows.

 Step 1.
-Right-click on the Windows/Start icon and click "Device Manager" on the left pane.
+To access the Device Manager on a Windows computer, right-click on the Windows/Start icon and select "Device Manager" from the menu that appears on the left pane.

 Step 2.
 Expand "Disk drives" and right-click your SSD drive, select "Properties".